ransilberman/pyspark-jupyter-tutorial/README.md

 jupyter-notebook
 ```
 6. Open a notebook
-In the web console that opens, open a new notebook of python3
+- In the web console that opens, open a new notebook of python3
-7. Copy from the notebook
 - Copy the content of the file `demo.ipynb`
 - Replace the `SPARK_HOME` value with the SPARL_HOME that you obtained in step #4.